usaid-cs/yesterday-i-learned/biology.md

 - ["Lissencephaly"](https://www.ninds.nih.gov/Disorders/All-Disorders/Lissencephaly-Information-Page) is the biologist's way of saying your have a [smooth brain](https://www.urbandictionary.com/define.php?term=Smooth%20Brain) (and can therefore be used to mean that you are a moron).
 - [600mg of L-cysteine](https://academic.oup.com/alcalc/advance-article-abstract/doi/10.1093/alcalc/agaa082/5893464?redirectedFrom=fulltext) was found to be a hangover cure, which happens to be found in [high-protein foods](https://en.wikipedia.org/wiki/Cysteine#Dietary_sources) like [egg yolks](https://restorativemedicine.org/library/monographs/cysteine/).
 - Urban beekeeping is ["like saying that you're going to save the birds of Canada by keeping chickens in your backyard"](https://www.cbc.ca/news/technology/what-on-earth-bees-urban-wild-1.5676777), says Charlotte De Keyzer.
 - [Dolly](https://en.wikipedia.org/wiki/Dolly_%28sheep%29#Death) died from cancer, not from cloning-related side effects.
+Its lifespan was six years shorter than other sheep, *possibly* because the adult cell that it was cloned from was already six years old.
 - Women can [remove their reproductive parts and take hormones](https://www.reddit.com/r/AskWomen/comments/hfha7j/women_who_had_a_hysterectomy_or_an_oophorectomy/) to achieve what I hear to be stable, painless love lives.
 - 1~2% of the US population is [estimated](https://americanaddictioncenters.org/alcoholism-treatment/wet-brain) to have alcoholic "wet brain", or [Wernicke-Korsakoff syndrome](https://en.wikipedia.org/wiki/Wernicke%E2%80%93Korsakoff_syndrome).
 - [Snails walk in two gaits](https://pubmed.ncbi.nlm.nih.gov/23493509/) to conserve mucus.
 One gait to slide across a wet surface, and one gait to "loped" across dry, porous surfaces.